oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Authorization Server may choose to authenticate the user before sending the access code.
-The access code may be delivered as a text message or though a mobile application.
+The access code may be delivered as a text message or through a mobile application.

 ## Examples of cross-device flows
 Examples of cross-device flow scenarios include: